aswinap13/CSS-Works/README.md

 # CSS-Works
-This repo contains amazing project works which can be done using only css
+This repo contains project works which can be done using only css -Checkout CodePen [CodePen Account]{https://codepen.io/aswinap13}